-- All ALTCS customers who have a developmental disability are enrolled with the Division of Developmental Disabilities (MA1104C). - EPD American Indians with on-reservation status are enrolled with the tribe or Native American Community Health (NACH) if the tribe is not a program contractor (MA1104D). - EPD customers whose county of fiscal responsibility is Maricopa County, Gila County, Pinal County or Pima County may choose their program contractor (MA1104E). - All other EPD customers are enrolled with the program contractor that serves their county of fiscal responsibility.
+- All ALTCS customers who have a developmental disability are enrolled with the Division of Developmental Disabilities (MA1104C). - EPD American Indians that are within the bounds of a tribal nation status are enrolled with the tribe or Native American Community Health (NACH) if the tribe is not a program contractor (MA1104D). - EPD customers whose county of fiscal responsibility is Maricopa County, Gila County, Pinal County or Pima County may choose their program contractor (MA1104E). - All other EPD customers are enrolled with the program contractor that serves their county of fiscal responsibility.